 Loss Aversion will hold a special place in the hearts of many behavioural economists, as it was one of the early findings uncovered by researchers Tversky and Kahneman that informed Prospect Theory and underpinned their approach as captured in the Fast and Slow Thinking model.

 Understanding Loss Aversion helps you to influence behaviour in a variety of contexts.
 Want someone to take a risk or motivate them into action?
 Try to connect with what they might lose rather than what they might gain.
-By the same token, understanding how the fear of loss might lead to risk-averse inertia unless the challenge can be reframed.
+By the same token, understand how the fear of loss might lead to risk-averse inertia unless the challenge can be reframed.

 Specifically, this model can inform: